Discover a Healthier You with Livin' the Dream Daily!

 Free Shipping for orders over $79 - Shop Now!

 There are approximately 80,000 chemicals registered for use in the U.S. Many of these are harmful toxins that exist in cleaning supplies.
-As we dust and deodorize, we are exposed to these products that are often laden with unhealthy or even poisonous ingredients that can have damaging effects on the skin and respiratory system.
+As we dust and deodorize in our Spring Cleaning, we are exposed to these products that are laden with poisonous ingredients.
+They can have damaging effects on the skin and respiratory system.
 Even the most common cleaning supplies, such as laundry detergent and dishwasher soap, contain damaging chemicals that can pose threats to our health.

 Toxic cleaning supplies to avoid include: